 We are now taking reservations for 2023 guided tours.
 Tours are available on Tuesday and Wednesday mornings at 10am and 11am.
 We regret that we cannot offer tours at other times.
 We have reached our capacity for school group tours for the spring and summer.
 September tour dates are open and may be reserved.

-To request a tour, please email email@example.com with “Tour request”, the date and time desired, and the number in your group in the subject line.
+To request a tour for your group, please email email@example.com with “Tour request,” the date and time desired, the type of tour requested (see below), and the number in your group in the subject line.
 Tours must be requested at least 7 days in advance of the desired date.
-Messages without this information in the subject line may not be answered in a timely manner.
+Thank you.

 - History and purpose of the garden: concept to reality, how it’s used, supported, and maintained